-Name, strength & formulation of drug Human papillomavirus vaccine [types 6, 11, 16, 18] (recombinant, adsorbed), eg: Gardasil®, suspension for injection in a prefilled syringe or vial Note: This PGD does not cover the administration of the human papillomavirus 9-valent vaccine, Gardasil® 9.
-Legal category Prescription only medicine (POM) Black triangle▼ No Off-label use Administration of a two-dose schedule to females aged from 14 years of age to under 15 years of age is off-label but is in accordance with PHE recommendations and Chapter 18a of "The Green Book".
-Completion of a vaccine course using Gardasil® where it was commenced with Cervarix® is off-label but is in accordance with PHE recommendations and Chapter 18a of "The Green Book".
-Administration of Gardasil [®] by deep subcutaneous injection to patients with a bleeding disorder is off-label administration but is in line with advice in Chapter 4 and Chapter 18a of "The Green Book".
+Name, strength & formulation of drug Human papillomavirus vaccine [types 6, 11, 16, 18] (recombinant, adsorbed): • Gardasil®, suspension for injection in a prefilled syringe or vial Note: This PGD does not cover the administration of the human papillomavirus 9-valent vaccine, Gardasil® 9.
+Legal category Prescription only medicine (POM) Black triangle▼ No Off-label use Administration of a two-dose schedule to individuals aged from 14 years of age to under 15 years of age is off-label but is in accordance with PHE recommendations and Chapter 18a of 'The Green Book'.
+Administration of a two-dose course with a 0, 6- 24 month schedule and administration of a 3 dose course on a 0, 1, 4-6 month schedule differs slightly from the 0, 6 months and 0, 2, 6 month schedules in the SPC but is in accordance with official recommendations in Chapter 18a of 'The Green Book'.
+Completion of a vaccine course using Gardasil® where it was commenced with Cervarix® is off-label but is in accordance with PHE recommendations and Chapter 18a of 'The Green Book'.
+Administration of Gardasil® by deep subcutaneous injection to patients with a bleeding disorder is off-label administration but is in line with advice in Chapter 4 and Chapter 18a of 'The Green Book'.
 Vaccine should be stored according to the conditions detailed in the Storage section below.
 However, in the event of an inadvertent or unavoidable deviation of these conditions refer to PHE Vaccine Incident Guidance .
 Where vaccine is assessed in accordance with these guidelines as appropriate for continued use this would constitute off-label administration under this PGD.
 Where a vaccine is recommended off-label consider, as part of the consent process, informing the individual/parent/carer that the vaccine is being offered in accordance with national guidance but that this is outside the product licence.
 Route / method of administration Administer by intramuscular injection.
 The preferred site is the deltoid region of the upper arm.
-When administering at the same time as other vaccines care should be taken to ensure that the appropriate route of injection is used for al the vaccinations.
+When administering at the same time as other vaccines care should be taken to ensure that the appropriate route of injection is used for all the vaccinations.
 The vaccines should be given at separate sites, preferably in different limbs.
 If given in the same limb, they should be given at least 2.5cm apart.
 The site at which each vaccine was given should be noted in the individual's records.
 For individuals with a bleeding disorder, vaccines normally given by an intramuscular route should be given by deep subcutaneous injection to reduce the risk of bleeding (see "The Green Book" Chapter 4).
 The vaccine's normal appearance is a white cloudy liquid which may settle to a clear liquid and white precipitate.
 Shake well before use.
 The vaccine should be visually inspected for particulate matter and discoloration prior to administration.
-In the event of any foreign particulate matter and/or variation of physical aspect being observed, do not administer the vaccine.
-The vaccine's SPC provides further guidance on administration and is available from the electronic Medicines Compendium website: www.medicines.org.uk
+In the event of any foreign Continued over page . , , , particulate matter and/or variation of physical aspect being observed, do not administer the vaccine.